LEADNorthLLC/fhir-uds-training/module-7/exercise-1/instruction.md

 *12-1*.
 In VSCode, right click on the `iris-continer/data/durable` folder and select `Add Folder`.
 Name the folder `module7-exercise3-inbound` in order to match what you configured in the Business Service Settings in the IRIS production.

-Your folders will look like this (Don't worry if the top-level name is more detailed than `FHIR-UDS-TRAINING`):

 13. **Check the Production:** Return to your System Management Portal.
 If you are looking at the "FHIR Server" screen, you can click on the profile icon for the `_system` user in the right corner.
 Once you click on the icon, select **Management Portal** to retrn **Home**.